 - Fluids given through a vein (intravenous) and other medicines to treat or prevent kidney failure and shock

 The outcome depends on how severe the reaction is.
 The disorder may disappear without problems.
 Or, it may be severe and life threatening.

 When to Contact a Medical Professional

 Tell your health care provider if you are having a blood transfusion and you have had a reaction before.

-Donated blood is put into ABO and Rh groups to reduce the risk of transfusion reaction.
+Donated blood is put into ABO and Rh groups to reduce the risk for transfusion reaction.

 Before a transfusion, recipient and donor blood are tested (cross-matched) to see if they are compatible.
 A small amount of donor blood is mixed with a small amount of recipient blood and tested to see if transfused cells are destroyed or clumped.

 Before the transfusion, your provider will usually check again to make sure you are receiving the right blood.

 Hall JE, Hall ME.
 Blood types; transfusion; and tissue and organ transplantation.
 In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 36.

 Schipperus MR, Wiersum-Osselton JC.
 Transfusion reactions to blood and cell therapy products.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 117.